chomman/cartouche/README.md

 });
 `````

-It's then super simple to upload a picture to your S3 bucket:
+It's then super simple to upload a picture.

 `````javascript
 var photo = cartouche('/path/to/image');